msafadieh/PoliFL/README.md

 > pip install -r requirements.txt
 ```

-3. Add users and policies to `users.txt` by using the template in `users_example.txt`.
+3. Add users and policies to `config/users.txt` by using the template in `users_example.txt`.
 Each line has a username and password separated by a semi-colon.

 ```
 username1;ANYF*